This post may contain affiliate links. Please read my disclosure.

 Instructions

-- Heat the duck fat in a cast iron skillet over medium high heat.
+- Season the chicken with the salt and pepper.
+Heat the duck fat in a cast iron skillet over medium high heat.

-- Remove the chicken from the skillet and set aside.
-Lower heat to medium and add the garlic, shallots and thyme.
+- Remove chicken from the skillet and set aside.
+Turn the heat down to medium.

-- Add white wine to deglaze and cook for 2 minutes.
+- Add the wine to deglaze the pan and simmer for 2 minutes.

-- Add the broth and mustard and bring to a boil.
-Cook for 2-4 minutes.
+- Add the broth and mustard and bring to a simmer.
+Cook for 2-4 minutes, remove from heat, and add the chicken thighs back in, skin side up.

 Dee